 In addition to these physical injuries, victims of rollover accidents often experience other losses, such as lost income, vehicle or property damage, and pain and suffering.

-While it is impossible to control the actions of other drivers that may result in an accident, there are some things you can do to avoid a rollover, or to survive it if you experience one:
+While it is impossible to control the actions of other drivers that may result in an accident, there are some things you can do to avoid a rollover or survive it if you experience one:

 If you were injured in a rollover accident that was caused by someone else’s negligence, you may seek compensation by filing a third-party insurance claim with the liable party’s insurance carrier or via a personal injury lawsuit.
 Washington residents generally have up to three years from the date of the accident to file a lawsuit.
 A car accident attorney can explain each of these options to you and help with your case, including:

-Speaking with a skilled auto accident attorney can answer any other questions you may have regarding your car accident case but to learn more we also recommend reviewing some car accident statistics and FAQs.
+A skilled personal injury attorney can answer any questions you have regarding your car accident case.
+To learn more about vehicle rollover crashes, we also recommend reviewing some car accident statistics and FAQs.
+Contact us today for a free consultation.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.